 For example, there is Type I or Type II coffee.
 Growers categorize the beans on its shape, number of beans in the cherry, moisture content, size and purity.
 Once growers process and roast the beans, they pack and distribute them based on this classification.

 Visitors to Hawaii can attend a variety of culinary tours.
 However, visiting where Kona coffee is from should be a priority to any coffee devotee.
-Visitors can enjoy tours of Kona coffee farms on the Big Island or meander through the former Greenwell Store.
-This is now a museum about Kona coffee.
+Visitors can enjoy tours of coffee farms on the Big Island or meander through the former Greenwell Store.
+This is now a museum about coffee growing in Kona.
 Here, there are wide range coffee products.
 Try their coffee-flavored chocolates, nuts, spices and honey and coffee-infused lotions, balms and fragrances.

 Another popular location to visit is the Kona Coffee Living History Farm.
 Henry Nicholas Greenwell first started the farm in 1870’s.
 Then coffee farmer Daisaku Uchida operated it from 1913.
 You can take tours of the orchard, mill and the farmhouse for a small fee.

 Many consider coffee from Kona one of the greatest treasures of Hawaii.
 So every year in November, Hawaii residents and visitors can enjoy this delicious beverage at the annual Kona Coffee Cultural Festival.